 Dr Handasyde Duncan, who became the colony’s first Health Officer in the late 1840s, is said to have helped set up a medical organisation around this time but its records have been lost.
 In 1872, the South Australian Medical Association was founded, with Dr Gosse as its first President.
-But its records also have been lost – though it has been reported to have held some meetings in its first year – and it is said to have been wound up in 1881.
+However, its records also have been lost – though it has been reported to have held some meetings in its first year – and it is said to have been wound up in 1881.

 Meanwhile, another generation gap had opened up.
 Adelaide had attracted a group of younger, mainly Australian-born doctors during the 1870s (many of them on the staff of the Royal Adelaide Hospital) who had become disenchanted by what they considered to be a lack of scientific interest among their older colleagues.
 They joined with Dr Gosse and like-minded and locally well-known physicians such as Dr Thomas Corbin, Dr John Davies Thomas and Dr William Hayward in trying to establish an active and better organised professional body in South Australia.
 In 1879, their ambitions and ideas came to fruition when Dr Henry, still in Melbourne, issued his invitation from the BMA to form a branch in South Australia.
 The deed was done in June of that year.
 The first branch of the BMA was established, though the SA move was not immediately ratified by the parent body in London until 1880.
 The minutes of the first BMA are available and clearly state the aims of the new branch.